madewhere/madewhere.co/content/faq.md

   this site.
 * _Non-contemporary items:_ Many things you could buy used, vintage, etc. would fit our criteria easily.
 However this site is focused on items you can buy today.
-Buying used is awesome and you should do it, but it's just not the focus of this site.
+Buying used is awesome and you should do it, but it's just not our focus.
 * _Niche products:_ This is hand-wavey but a representative category might be "wood burning stoves".
 Many of those are made right in the country where you live, but I don't imagine it brings much value to list those here.
 Case by